pcreux/active_admin/docs/0-installation.md

 ## Upgrading

-To upgrade Active Admin, simply update the version number in your Gemfile, then run the assets generator:
+To upgrade Active Admin, simply update the version number in your Gemfile.

+Re-generate assets if you don't use the asset pipeline:

     $> rails generate active_admin:assets

-This command makes sure you have all the latest assets and your installation is up to date.
-Each time you upgrade Active Admin, you should run this command.

 ## will_paginate compatibility